Is Your Training Transferring to the Workplace?

 Here is the scenario: You have taken the initiative and spent $1,200 per employee for learning and development training.

-You send them off into the workplace hoping they learned something they can use in their day to day activities as part of your team.
+You send your employees off into the workplace hoping they learned something they can use in their day to day activities.
 Was it worth it?
-How do you measure the success of the training?
+How do you measure the success of training?

-Your employees have a certificate proving they attended the training, a nice addition to their employee file, but did they walk away with new knowledge that they can use?
+Your employees have a certificate proving they attended, a nice addition to their employee file, but did they walk away with new knowledge they can use?
 Did they retain anything that was covered in the training?

 Skills Learned in Training Rarely Transfer

 According to statistics, only 12 percent of learners apply the skills from training to their job and only 25 percent of training programs improve business performance.

 The time it takes to develop a training program is often an overlooked factor in training budgets.
 However, developing a course and training structure that will enable employees to utilize what they learned in the workplace to increase their productivity, is profoundly important.